agabor/docs/_includes/dotnet/objects.md

 Adding methods and properties to your `ParseObject` subclass helps encapsulate logic about the class.
 You can keep all your logic about a subject in one place rather than using separate classes for business logic and storage/transmission logic.

 You can add properties for the fields of your `ParseObject` easily.
 Declare the getter and setter for the field as you normally would, but implement them in terms of `GetProperty<T>()` and `SetProperty<T>()`.
-Finally, add a `ParseFieldName` attribute to the property to fully integrate the property with Parse, enabling functionality like LINQ support and automatically raising `INotifyPropertyChanged` notifications.
+Finally, add a `ParseFieldName` attribute to the property to fully integrate the property with MSG, enabling functionality like LINQ support and automatically raising `INotifyPropertyChanged` notifications.
 The following example creates a `displayName` field in the `Armor` class:

 ```cs
 // Armor.cs